hmajid2301/articles/13. REST API using OpenAPI, Flask & Connexions/README.md

     description: "Pet doesn't exist"
 ```

-One very important thing to note is that when we receieve a HTTP request with JSON, say for
+One very important thing to note is that when we receive a HTTP request with JSON, say for
 the `add_pet()` function Connexion will convert this into a Python object for us and when we
 return a Python object it will convert that Python object into JSON.
 So within our controllers
 and core logic we don't actually need to interact with JSON at all.
 It's all abstracted away